 4. An AI needs clear framework conditions.

-Advantages for companies: Why AI-supported learning convinces
+Benefits for companies: Why AI-assisted learning convinces

 ✔️ Less effort for HR and trainers